Skip to main content

 As mentioned above, plaintiffs in the Zofran lawsuits argued that the defendants knew that the drug caused congenital health issues in newborns but chose to hide that fact.
 The problem is that the evidence of whether the medication does cause these problems is inconclusive.

 Other studies have reached similar conclusions.
-The CDC, along with other experts, have confirmed that further research is needed to determine whether the prescription drug ondansetron is safe to use if you are pregnant.
+The CDC, along with other experts, confirmed that further research is needed to determine whether the prescription drug ondansetron is safe to use if you are pregnant.

 One fact that plaintiffs’ attorneys pointed to was that GSK did not perform any studies or research on the effects of Zofran on pregnant women or the fetus before marketing it for this off-label use.